In This Article

 Instead, Jeney advises reflecting inward in order to address your anxieties.
 "A relationship and partnership can support you with feeling secure and soothed, but it shouldn't be the sole source of comfort," she elaborates.
 "It is important to be autonomous in your own self-reflection and self-awareness, as well as be accountable for your behavior and needs."

-Jeney advises anyone experiencing anxiety to "check with yourself, understand your triggers, your fears, your excitements, and your needs, and then share them with your partner."
+Jeney recommends anyone experiencing anxiety to "check with yourself, understand your triggers, your fears, your excitements, and your needs, and then share them with your partner."
 After all, "your partner cannot read your mind (or your heart), and if you solely rely on them to 'fix' your anxiety, you will be consistently disappointed and feel more and more isolated."